dbcls/rdfizing-db-guidelines/RDF-portal-guidelines-en.md

 ### 1. Primary resources should be instances of an ontology class

 Life science databases usually cover either one or a few subjects, and their content is organized by subject.
 For example, UniProt is a database of protein sequences, each represented as an instance of the up:Protein class in the UniProt RDF.
 As another example, ChEMBL is a database on the bioactivity of chemical compounds, and its entries are instances of classes such as cco:Assay, cco:Activity, or cco:Substance.
-Uniform Resource Identifiers (URIs) that represent such subjects (called primary resources from now on) should be defined as instances of an ontology class.
-This helps to reduce the search spaces of SPARQL queries.
+URIs that represent such subjects (hereinafter, referred to as primary resources) should be defined as instances of an ontology class.
+This is useful for users to understand the semantics of the subjects.
+THis also helps to reduce the search spaces of SPARQL queries.

 ### 2. Primary resources should have human-readable labels

 Even though RDF is primarily intended to make data more machine-readable, providing natural-language labels for resources can be useful, especially when writing SPARQL queries or displaying application results.
-Linked Data Patterns, an online design pattern catalog for linked data development, advises us to “Ensure that every resource in a dataset has an rdfs:label property.”
-Our guidelines also recommend adding labels to as many URIs as possible, but at minimum all primary URIs must be labeled using the rdfs:label property.
+Although it is ideal that all resources have lables, at minimum all primary URIs must be labeled using the rdfs:label property.
 When multiple labels are needed, we recommend using the skos:altLabel property.

-Some of the datasets in this portal contain labels written in Japanese, partly because they were developed in Japan.
 For resources with multiple labels in different languages, each label should have a language tag so that labels in a specific language can be selected.
 On the other hand, language-independent literals, such as numerical values and database entry IDs, should not have language tags.

 ### 3. Primary resources should provide the local database IDs.